zzzprojects/learn-orm/tutorials/dapper-contrib/data-annotation.md

 # Data Annotation

 Data annotation adds some extra meaning to the classes and properties by adding attribute tags.
-It is used to configure the classes which will highlight the most commonly needed configurations.
+It is used to configure the classes, which will highlight the most commonly needed configurations.

 The **Dapper.Contrib** library provides some optional attributes which are very helpful.